Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

 * If there is no marker, or the marker is a cross, mouse drag slides the cut in its plane (translation).
 * With a cross in place, press the Up and Down arrows or Left and Right arrows to activate stretch mode (a line will appear).
 Adjust the atlas overlay to match your section.
 The panel can be resized towards the left (common border with Control Panel) and towards the bottom (common border with Filmstrip).

-6. Once a section is registered to a satisfactory standard, tick the box on the section to save the registration.
+6. Once a section is registered to a satisfactory standard, tick the box in the filmstrip to save the registration.
 This will change the registration status from orange (in progress) to green (registered).
-The registration is automatically propagated to the remaining sections to help with scaling.
+This automatically propagates the registration to the remaining sections to help with scaling.

-7. Work your way through sections with `key anatomical landmarks <https://zenodo.org/records/7575515>`_ to establish the series cutting angles.
+7. To establish the series cutting angle, look through sections with `key anatomical landmarks <https://zenodo.org/records/7575515>`_.
 Once the angle is established, apply this to all the registered sections.
 The angles will automatically propagate to remaining sections.

-8. Go through all the sections, refining the positions and cutting angles, ticking the box for each section to save the registrations.
+8. Go through all the sections, scaling and refining the positions of the atlas overlays, and ticking the boxes on the filmstrip to save the registrations.
 Registration is complete when all the images have a green outer border.

 .. note::
   When jumping from one section to the other, wait a few seconds for the image to load.